 As mentioned at the beginning of this article, not all the problems that require polling relate to mistaken explanations and breaks in tempo.
-Here's an example related to Law 73F:
+Here's an example related to Law 73E:

-West hesitated before passing 3♠, and claimed that he was trying to decide whether to make a sacrifice or not.
+West hesitated before passing 3.
 North states that he didn't double for takeout because of the hesitation.
+West claims that he was trying to decide whether to make a sacrifice or not.
 Judging this type of cases, we have to approach the problem from two angles: we need to establish (1) if the player could have known that the BIT could work to his benefit and if there is a demonstrable bridge reason for the BIT, and (2) if the actions by the non-offenders were influenced by the BIT.
 Therefore, we potentially need multiple sets of pollees.
-In the example above, we need to poll players with West's hand to establish a bridge reason for the BIT and with North's hand to establish if the final pass was induced by the BIT.
+In the example above, we need to poll players with West's hand to understand if there is a bridge reason for the BIT and (other players) with North's hand to establish if the final pass was induced by the BIT.

-About West's hand: We can expect that most of the players will pass, so we can start the poll with "What call do you make after the auction goes 3 A Pass?
+About West's hand: We can expect that most of the players will pass, so we can start the poll with "What call do you make after the auction goes $3 \triangleq Pass$?
 Do you seriously consider any alternative calls?" and finish with something like "Do you see any reason to think for some time with your hand?"
 As you can guess, we are especially interested in their answer to the last question.
 About North's hand: We approach the case as a mistaken information one, in terms of structuring the questions.
-"What call do you make after the auction goes 3 A Pass Pass?
+"What call do you make after the auction goes $3 \triangleq Pass$ Pass?
 Do you seriously consider any alternative calls?"
 If they pass and don't consider any other calls, we have no more questions.
 But if they double, we can further ask "If West huddles before passing, would you change your call?"
 Maybe players will double or pass independently of the hesitation, and in that case, even if there is no demonstrable reason for the hesitation, the conclusion would be for score stands.
 If some players change their call to pass after the BIT, or seriously consider changing and we judge that they actually might change even if they don't, the conclusion would be for adjusted score.